YanaDev49/Diving-Into-Docker/Docker-intro-with-me.md

 Hello Everyone 👋 Welcome to my Docker Repository, where i take you through everything that ive learnt about Docker and containerisation, as well as some exciting projects!🚀🎉

-Im currently working on a really exciting project including a Web Scraping python script that i aim to containerise with Docker at the end of the process! 👀
+Im currently working on a really exciting project including a String counting python script that i aim to containerise with Docker at the end of the process! 👀

 𝐒𝐭𝐚𝐲 𝐓𝐮𝐧𝐞𝐝!! 🚨